Header Image 1

 Intent

 At Ladysmith Junior School, we follow the National Curriculum to structure and shape our teaching of history.
-As such, we hold the aim of this document that a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world as well as helping to understand the complexity of people’s lives, as our overarching guiding principle for shaping the provision of science.
-Through our curriculum we teach children to:
+We believe that a high-quality history education will help pupils gain a coherent understanding of Britain’s past and that of the wider world, helping them to better understand the complexity of modern life.
+As such, we want our children to develop a curiosity about the past and an understanding of how history shapes the world we live in today.
+Through engaging and carefully planned lessons, pupils become thoughtful historians who ask questions, analyse evidence and explore different perspectives.

 What do history lessons look like at Ladysmith Juniors?